-An introduction to the discipline of biblical theology including theoretical foundations and practical application.
+An introduction to the discipline of biblical theology theoretical foundations including and practical application.

-470 Theological Formation Practicum
+470 Theological Formation Practicum 3 hrs

-hrs

 This course develops competencies of understanding and articulating doctrine that is biblically faithful and contextually relevant, directing participants 'ad fontes' to Scripture and its most exemplary interpreters and appliers throughout the history of the church.